 American crows will also feed on amphibians such as frogs, toads, and mammals, including rabbits and mice.
 Eggs of other birds are a particular delicacy for crows.

 They will also store food in hiding places known as caches.
 They usually have more than one cache, which they use to store meat and nuts when they are plentiful.
 Caches may either be placed in trees or on the ground.

 Crops are another food they will eat, with corn and wheat making up a portion of their diet.
 This has led to many farmers seeing the crow as a pest.

 Nothing is off-limits to the crow, with spiders, snails, snakes, and even carrion in their diet.
 You can often see them feeding on roadkill and garbage.

-American crows are extremely talkative and vocal.
-Unlike many other birds, the songs that the male and female sing are the same.
+American crows are incredibly talkative and vocal.
+Unlike many other birds, the male and female sing the same songs.
 Their vocals are complex, made up of caws, but they have over 20 different combinations.

 They use caws repetitively, forming a rhythm.
 Alarm calls are shorter and sharper caws called kos.
-Territorial sounds are generally longer, and exchanges between neighboring territories sound like they are imitating each other.
-Caw-caw, usually two short sounds, are used to rally the troops to the presence of predators.
+Territorial sounds are generally more extended, and exchanges between neighboring territories sound like they imitate each other.
+Caw-caw, usually two short sounds, is used to rally the troops to the presence of predators.